-Small businesses are the backbone of our economy, creating jobs and adding new and innovative products to the market.
-The Small Business Administration exists to support both emerging and growing small businesses by offering services, tools, and resources at affordable rates.
-The SBA also offers several loan programs to help those businesses meet demand, acquire needed assets and personnel, and preserve working capital in an undulating market.
+Small businesses are a vital part of the U.S. economy, creating jobs and adding new and innovative products and services to the market.
+The Small Business Administration of the United States Government exists to support both emerging and growing small businesses by offering services, tools, and resources at affordable rates.
+In line with this mission, the SBA offers several loan programs to help those businesses meet demand, acquire needed assets and personnel, and preserve working capital in an undulating market.
 Those programs supplement traditional commercial loans, giving small businesses more options when it comes time to seek outside financial help.

 7(a) Loan Program

-Under the micro loan program, the SBA provides small, short-term loans to small businesses and certain nonprofits.
-The SBA sets very specific guidelines for how the micro loans can be used.
+The SBA sets very specific guidelines for how the microloans can be used.
 Namely, the loans cannot be used for buying real estate or for paying off existing debt.
-Instead the loans can be used to purchase inventory, furniture, and equipment as well as to use as working capital.
-The maximum loan amount allowed under this program is $50,000; however, the average loan amount is typically around the $13,000 range, although the loan amounts can be higher, sometimes as much as $250,000, depending on the micro-loan provider’s parameters.
+Instead, the loans can be used to purchase inventory, furniture, and equipment as well as to use as working capital.

 CDC/504 Loan Program

-The 504 program is the vehicle through which the SBA spurs much of its economic development and public policy goals.
+The CDC/504 program is the vehicle through which the SBA spurs much of its economic development and public policy goals.
+CDC stands for Certified Development Company, which are nonprofit organizations that assist people in getting this type of loan.
 This program provides long-term, fixed-rate loans for the acquisition of major assets such as commercial real estate, equipment, improvements to real estate, and modernization of facilities for energy efficiency.
-The maximum loan amount allowed depends on the purpose of the loan and which public policy goal it is satisfying (e.g. rural development, energy efficiency, minorities in business, etc.).

 How LivePlan makes your business more successful